StefRuseva88/integration-tests-mongo/README.md

 ---
 ## Project Description

-**MoviesLibraryAPI** is a console-based application developed to manage a collection of movies.
-It allows users to perform CRUD operations, such as creating, reading, updating, and deleting movies from a database in MongoDB Compass.
-This application is designed to showcase essential software development concepts and practices.
+**MoviesLibraryAPI** is a console application designed to manage a movie collection.
+Users can perform CRUD operations—create, read, update, and delete movies—using MongoDB Compass as the database interface.
+The project demonstrates key concepts in software development and best practices.

 ## Key Features

-- **Create**: Add new movies to the database.
+- **Create**: Insert new movie entries into the database.
-- **Read**: Retrieve details of movies from the database.
+- **Read**: Retrieve and view movie details stored in the database.
-- **Update**: Modify existing movie information.
+- **Update**: Modify details of existing movies.
-- **Delete**: Remove movies from the database.
+- **Delete**: Remove movie entries from the database.

 ## Technologies Used